IF1004/if1004/HW/hw1.md

 ## Submit

-Submit in our Slack team, http://if1004-2017-2.slack.com, a MD file containing the following:
+Submit in our Telegram channel, <https://t.me/regcin>, or send in PVT to me a MD file containing the following:

 * Complete moodle and slack profiles by deadline (20).
 * Screenshot of completed git tutorial (20).